benieevelyne/BLPFinalProject/README.md

 ## GOAL

 Develop a tool that will help lenders to predict which loans are more likely to become delinquent so that they can take necessary steps to mitigate those risks.
-We are focusing on secured loans.
-They are car, house, home improvement, major purchases.
+We are focusing on secured loans only (car, house and home improvement).

 ## JUSTIFICATION